anikaanawer/anikaanawer/README.md

 ## 👨‍💻 About Me

 Hello!
-I'm Anika, a passionate Computer Science and Engineering student at International Islamic University,Chittagong.I love exploring and working on various aspects of computer science, including algorithms, data structures, web development, and machine learning...
+I'm Anika, a passionate Computer Science and Engineering student at International Islamic University,Chittagong.I love exploring and working on various aspects of computer science, including algorithms, data structures, web development, and machine learning.

 ## 🛠️ Skills